classProgrammer/horus_info/CLC3_DOCUMENTATION.md

 Cloud deployment with Azure.
 Usage of the cloud services "IBM Watson Assistant" and "Dialogflow".
 Development of a cloud endpoint for Rasa.
-Creation of a cloud architecture for data processing of chatbots.
+Creation of cloud architecture for data processing of chatbots.
 Full stack app (MongoDB <--> REST <--> Frontend) in the cloud.

 ## Problem Description
-Out in the real world there are still lots of problems/tasks which can be automated.
+Out in the real world, there are still lots of problems/tasks which can be automated.
-On such task is e.g. a sickness notification or holiday notifications.
-To solve this problem in a creative way, to automate the process and increase user acceptance chatbots are used.
+One such task is e.g. a sickness notification or holiday notifications.
+To solve this problem creatively, to automate the process and increase user acceptance chatbots are used.
 To be able to make people test the actual application for real in a convenient way the cloud is a wonderful solution since then the application can be tested by anyone everywhere at any given time by clicking a link.
 To achieve this Azure was used for prototyping.
-Furthermore, the differences and similarities of such frameworks are intersting from a development and end-user view.
-To create an overview of similiarities and differences the three frameworks "Rasa", "Dialogflow" and "IBM Watson Assistant" are used.
-One important factor is that Rasa is actually open source and free of charge and not a cloud framework.
-So additionally a non cloud framework competes against cloud only frameworks.
+Furthermore, the differences and similarities of such frameworks are interesting from development and end-user view.
+To create an overview of similarities and differences the three frameworks "Rasa", "Dialogflow" and "IBM Watson Assistant" are used.
+One important factor is that Rasa is open source and free of charge and not a cloud framework.
+So additionally a non-cloud framework competes against cloud-only frameworks.
 The focus for the CLC project remains the architecture with a live demo.
-The expected result is that all three frameworks are processed in a similar fashion.
+The expected result is that all three frameworks are processed similarly.

 ## Methodology